 We hope you found this guide to be helpful in evaluating your options for your Stage III melanoma.
 Our goal has been to empower you to work with your oncology team to make the best decision for you.
-We have included in the list below other resources that you may want to consult as you evaluate your options.
-Being informed puts you in the best position to have an active role in this important decision.

 MY RESOURCES